 - Special events supervisor, team leader during the Democratic National Convention held in Denver Colorado,

 - Supervised in every division within the Sheriff’s Office,

 - Instituted the “Moral Reconation Therapy,” in the Detention Facility for staff to work with the inmate population,

 - Instituted the Behavioral Health Unit within the Detention Facility,

 - Oversaw the Veteran’s Unit in the detention facility, the gang unit, and the Field Training Program,

 - Taught in the Law Enforcement Academy for more than 20 years,

 - As Commander of the West Metro Drug Task Force she established and oversaw the budget, wrote the current policy and supervised and coordinated staff from six local agencies, working with local, state and federal officials,

-- Served on the Board of Directors for the Colorado Drug Investigators' Association.
+- Served on the Board of Directors for the Colorado Drug Investigators' Association,

-- Prepared and had oversight of several grants,
+- Prepared and oversaw agency grants,

 - Developed and taught the curriculum reference the Prison Rape Elimination Act,